SummerXIATIAN/bili-community-detection/readme.md

 For real usage, you can run the `p2_xxx.py` script to get the same result in a faster way.
 It uses multi-processing to speed up the process.

-### 3. p3_cal_common_fans.ipynb (Do not need to run--It takes a lot of time)
+### 3. p3_cal_common_fans.ipynb (Do not run all the data--It takes a lot of time)
 This notebook is used to calculate the common (overlapping) viewers of each pair of streamers.
 For each streamer, we save the result in a csv file named by its name to the `./data/result` folder.
 Eventually, we concat all the csv files to a single csv file named `result.csv` in the `./data` folder.
+We add a limit of scope in line 5 to reduce the running time.
+You can change the limit to get the result of all streamers.

 ### 4. p4_clustering.ipynb
 This notebook contains two parts: **Data preprocessing** and **Community Detection**.
 In the first part, we filter streamers with scale and add extra attributes.
 In the second part, we use iGraph package to build the network and use the `leiden` algorithm to detect communities.
 Basic visualization is also included.
 In the end, we save the information of nodes and edges to the `./data` folder.